Bird Box (2018)

 With Bird Box, one of the most talked about releases of 2018, Susanne Bier has created a fine chiller from Josh Malerman's best-seller.
 "There is no terror in the bang, only in the anticipation of it," said Alfred Hitchcock, and Bier's greatest merit in this adaptation is her choice of not visualizing the unknown threat, leaving all the horror in the atmosphere and in the viewer's imagination.

-Unlike most horror movies dealing with the supernatural, Bird Box very rarely cheats, and so we continue to care for these characters, even as their situation seems increasingly hopeless and the threat becomes increasingly horror-film-like and stale, unfortunately.
+Unlike most horror movies dealing with the supernatural, Bird Box very rarely cheats, and so we continue to care for these characters, even when their situation seems increasingly hopeless and the threat unfortunately becomes increasingly horror-film-like and stale.
 The ending has a certain freshness about it, but of course it cannot quite fill the empty space left behind by Malkovich.